Varieties of contextuality based on probability and structural nonembeddability: Nomenclature

+For quantum mechanics we fix a positive integer $n\ge 2$.
+Let $O$ be a nonempty set of one-dimensional projection observables on the Hilbert space $\mathbb{C}^n$~\cite{halmos-vs}.
+A set $C\subset O$ is a {\em context} of $O$ if $C$ is an orthonormal basis of $\mathbb{C}^n$.
+An equivalent definition is in terms of the spectrum of a maximal operator containing one-dimensional projection operators onto the subspaces spanned by the vectors in $C$.
+In more general empirical logic terms, a context can be conceptualized by a set of mutually exclusive observables whose disjunction is a tautology.

+Quantum mechanics, as well as partition logics~\cite{svozil-2001-eua} from a generalized urn~\cite{wright} or finite automata models~\cite{e-f-moore,schaller-96} featuring complementarity, allow two or more distinct contexts which, for more than two mutually exclusive outcomes per context, may intertwine in some observable(s)~\cite{svozil-2018-b}.
+The remaining nonintertwining observables, taken from different contexts, exhibit complementarity.
+(One convenient and compact graphical representation depicts contexts as smooth lines, and mutually exclusive elementary observables by points on these lines.)

+As has been mentioned earlier, despite exhibiting complementarity, a collection of contexts may still allow some quasi-classical interpretation in terms of extreme cases.
+Such value assignments can be formalized by dispersionless {\em two-valued states} $v(x) \in \{0,1\}$ (or, logically interpreted, ``false'' and ``true'') that are binary functions of the respective observables $x \in X$ forming the contexts which are additive $v(x \vee y)= v(x) + v(y)$ for mutually exclusive observables $x\wedge y=\emptyset$, and add up to 1 for all mutually exclusive observables within any context.
+A weak and general formalization for quantized systems that allows partial functions and thus value indefiniteness is in terms of admissibility~\cite{2015-AnalyticKS}: Let $O$ be a set of one-dimensional projection observables and let $v: O \to \{0,1\}$ be a value assignment function.
+Then $v$ is {\em admissible} if the following two conditions hold for every context $C$ formed by $O$: \begin{itemize} \item[(i)] exclusivity: if there exists an $x\in C$ with $v(x)=1$, then $v(x')=0$ for all $x'\in C \setminus \{x\}$; \item[(ii)] completeness: if there exists an $x\in C$ with $v(x')=0$ for all $x'\in C\setminus \{x\}$, then $v(x)=1$. \end{itemize}

+If the observables on which the aforementioned collections of contexts are based are quantum, then there is no guarantee that ``sufficiently many'' classical value assignments corresponding to dispersionless two-valued $\{0,1\}$-states exist.
+Indeed, there are finite configurations of observables with no such classical value assignment, or ones that cannot support ``sufficiently many'' classical value assignments to allow embeddings preserving the respective logico-algebraic structure.

-Already Kochen and Specker discussed this issue and presented a demarcation criterion~\cite[Theorem~0]{kochen1} that essentially is about (in)separability of the underlying binary elementary propositions: a collection of observables is faithfully embeddable into an extended Boolean algebra if and only if their pasting construction of contexts allows a separating set of two-valued states.
+Already Kochen and Specker discussed these issues and presented a demarcation criterion~\cite[Theorem~0]{kochen1} that utilizes the (in)separability of the underlying binary elementary propositions by classical value assignments: A set of observables $X$ forming a collection of contexts is faithfully embeddable into an extended Boolean algebra if and only if these observables in $X$ contained in the respective contexts support or allow a separating set of two-valued states $V = \{v_1, \ldots ,v_n\}$ such that, for any two observables $x , y \in X$, there exists some $v_i \in V$ for which $v_i (x) \neq v_i (y)$.
+(In its extreme form the collection of observables $X$ support no two-valued measure, and $V=\emptyset$.)